jksarathy/jksarathy.github.io/research.md

 **"I inherently just trust that it works": Investigating Mental Models of Open-Source Libraries for Differential Privacy**\
 with Patrick Song, Michael Shoemate, and Salil Vadhan\
-To appear at the ACM Conference on Computer-Supported Cooperative Work and Social Computing, 2024.
+ACM Conference on Computer-Supported Cooperative Work and Social Computing, 2024.

 **Centering Policy and Practice: Research Gaps around Usable Differential Privacy**\
 with Rachel Cummings\